 - COMPLIMENT YOURSELF: Have you ever complimented yourself on a daily basis?
 If not, set about changing that.
 Say things like: “Wow, Neil came to me to help him as he knew I could help and I did”

 - EXERCISE AT WORK: Start reading books on subjects that either you’re good at or interested in, talk to people that also have this capacity, become a real expert at it.
-Congratulate yourself from time to time about your particular ability and cherish it and don’t forget to also work on your physical activity, at least use a vibrating foam roller daily to get all the stress out of your body.
+Congratulate yourself from time to time about your particular ability and cherish it and don’t forget to also work on your physical activity.

 - THE MINDSET: Get into a CAN DO mind set.
 Become a person that rarely says “I can’t do this” or “I’ll do it later”.
 Use strong, motivating words like “I will do this”, “I am doing it”, “Sure”, “Yes”, “Of course I can”.